Generalized Post Embedding Problems: Introduction

-Beyond providing a uniform and simpler proof for the decidability of $\PEP$ and $\PEPd$, our motivation for considering $\PEPpd$ is that it allows solving the decidability of UCST, i.e., unidirectional channel systems (with one reliable and one lossy channel) \emph{extended with the possibility of testing the contents of channels}~\cite{JKS-ucst}.
-We recall that $\PEP$ was introduced for UCS, unidirectional channel systems where tests on channels are not supported~\cite{CS-omegapep,CS-concur08}, and that $\PEPd$ corresponds to LCS, i.e., lossy channel systems, for which verification is decidable using techniques from WSTS theory~\cite{abdulla96b,finkel98b,CS-lics08}.
-The following figure illustrates the resulting situation. \\ { \ifthenelse{\boolean{fsttcs_style}}{
+In this context, a further motivation for considering $\PEPpd$ is that it allows solving the decidability of UCSTs, i.e., unidirectional channel systems (with one reliable and one lossy channel) \emph{extended with the possibility of testing the contents of channels}~\cite{JKS-tcs2012}.
+We recall that $\PEP$ was introduced for UCSs, unidirectional channel systems where tests on channels are not supported~\cite{CS-omegapep,CS-concur08}, and that $\PEPd$ corresponds to LCSs, i.e., lossy channel systems, for which decidability use techniques from WSTS theory~\cite{abdulla96b,finkel98b,CS-lics08,BS-fmsd2013}.
+Fig.~\ref{fig-roadmap} depicts the resulting situation. \\